 A progressive and equitable city

 Our aim is for everyone in the city to have the same opportunities, life chances and potential to lead safe, healthy, happy and fulfilled lives, no matter where they are born or live.
 This means reducing the disparities between different areas of the city and different communities within the city.
 While Manchester has made real progress towards achieving this aim, much more work is needed.
 It is likely that the city’s most deprived communities and vulnerable residents will be disproportionately impacted by the COVID-19 pandemic, meaning our focus on reducing inequalities is more important than ever.

-In the past year, good progress has been made in a number of health outcomes, including increases in healthy life expectancy, more cancers diagnosed at an early stage, and a reduction in alcohol-related admissions, under-18 conceptions, and a significant reduction in the rate of suicides.
+Good progress has been made in a number of health outcomes, including increases in healthy life expectancy, more cancers diagnosed at an early stage, fewer mothers smoking during pregnancy, fewer under-18 conceptions, and a significant reduction in the rate of suicides.
 Despite these improvements, Manchester still has some of the worst health outcomes in the country and there are also significant inequalities between the most and least deprived areas of the city.
 The Manchester Population Health Plan is a long-term plan to tackle Manchester’s entrenched health inequalities.
 In addition, the Manchester COVID-19 Local Prevention and Response Plan will ensure that the Council, working with all key-partner organisations in the city, can respond effectively to the ongoing threats and challenges caused by COVID-19.